iamdonjulio/Bao-Bao/README.md

 * `/info <userid>`  -  Shows User Information.
 Also use `/info` as reply to some message for their details!

-## Any bugs or errors or suggestions, report at [TroJanzSupport](https://telegram.dog/TroJanzSupport)

 ## Credits

 <p align="left">